DataHearth/config-mapper/README.md

   Resolved by creating an access token and set it as password in configuration
 - WSL might have a rough time with opened files by `homebrew` and throwing `Error: too many open files`.
   [This thread](https://github.com/Homebrew/linuxbrew-core/issues/21139) discuss about this issue.
-  The workaround seems to be settings the filesystem limit (`ulimit -Hn && ulimit -Sn`) to the maximum value (which was 4096 on my machine).
+  The workaround seems to be increase the filesystem limit (`ulimit -Hn && ulimit -Sn`).
+Another way is to launch again your command as homebrew already installed some the packages.